andry81/contools/Scripts/Tools/ToolAdaptors/totalcmd/README_EN.txt

 3.1 Method #1 (Main).
 For selected files and directories together over SVN GUI.
 3.2 Method #2.
 For selected files and directores one after one over external editor.
 4. Open SVN Log for selected files and directories together.
+5. Open TortoiseSVN commit dialogs for a directory separately for all nested versioned directories.
+5.1.
+Method #1.
+One windows for all nested directories with changes.
+5.2.
+Method #2.
+Window per each nested directory with changes.
+6. Open TortoiseSVN status dialog for a directory including all nested versioned directories.
+6.1.
+Method #1.
+One windows for all nested directories.
+6.2.
+Method #2.
+Window per each nested directory.
-5. One pane comparison for 2 selected files.
+7. One pane comparison for 2 selected files.
-6. One pane comparison for 2 selected files with sorted content.
+8. One pane comparison for 2 selected files with sorted content.

 ------------------------------------------------------------------------------
 1. Open standalone notepad window for selected files.